awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-sql-clustering.md

 ## Elastic Network Adapters \(ENAs\)<a name="sql-clustering-ena"></a>

 AWS has identified known issues with some clustering workloads running on ENA driver version 1\.2\.3\.
-We recommend upgrading to version 1\.5\.0 or later and adjusting settings on the NIC in the OS\.
+We recommend upgrading to the latest version, and adjusting settings on the NIC in the OS\.
 For the latest versions, see [Amazon ENA Driver Versions](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/enhanced-networking-ena.html#ena-adapter-driver-versions)\.
 The first setting, which applies to all systems, increases Receive Buffers, which can be done with the following example PowerShell command\.

 ```
 Set-NetAdapterAdvancedProperty -Name (Get-NetAdapter | Where-Object {$_.InterfaceDescription -like '*Elastic*'}).Name -DisplayName "Receive Buffers" -DisplayValue 8192